 Household Cavalry and Guards Regiments

-Fortunately records pertaining to both the Household Cavalry and the Guards Regiments survive as they were note stored at the War Office in London.
+Fortunately, records pertaining to both the Household Cavalry and the Guards Regiments survive as they were note stored at the War Office in London.

 This collection includes the Household Battalion, the Life Guards and the Royal Horse Guards.

 So, each of the Coldstream, Grenadier, Irish, Scottish and Welsh will have their particular records.

 Where to Find British Army Service Records

 There are obviously other options available to you if you cannot find these records in your home or your relatives cannot help you.
-But it does depend on your ancestor’s regiment and rank, and also when they saw active duty.
+It does depend on your ancestor’s regiment and rank, and also when they saw active duty.

 But please DO NOT despair as I will show you where you need to look.